How to Make Your Color Last

 Keeping your color looking fresh between touch-ups starts with your choice of color and the formulation.
 Colors that are no more than 2 levels lighter than your own natural color last the best.
 Reds are the hardest to keep.

 The one thing that makes your color fade fastest is when you (or your colorist) refresh the ends of your hair with the same permanent color you use on your roots to cover your grays or to lighten and brighten.
-Permanent hair color contains ammonia.
-When you use that to refresh, it’s actually causing more fading.
+Permanent hair color contains ammonia, which is necessary for lightening and for grey coverage.
+When you use that to refresh the faded ends, it's actually causing more fading.
 Always refresh your ends with a non-ammonia demi-color.
-It might cost more (at home) but your color will stay looking fresh usually until your next touch-up.
-At Vince Smith Hair Experience, we treat all our color clients’ hair this way.
+It might cost more but your color will stay looking fresh usually until your next touch-up.
+At VSHE, we treat all our color clients’ hair this way.
 It keeps the hair really shiny and natural looking.

 Cover your head when you are in the sun.